- WALS is a general use classroom and may be booked by instructors from any discipline for courses, tutorials, and class-related activities.

 To book WALS, submit a booking request form.

 - To see if WALS is available, visit the Room Bookings Calendar under the Booking tab.
 You may request WALS for your class by filling out the Request Form, also found under the Booking tab.
 You will be asked to provide details about your course and when you would like to book the space.
-You will also be asked to indicate whether or not you have completed an introductory WALS workshop with the Teaching Support Centre.
-Once you submit the form, it will be sent to Institutional Planning and Budgeting and the TSC and you will receive an email about next steps.
+You will also be asked to indicate whether or not you have completed an introductory WALS workshop with the Centre for Teaching and Learning.
+Once you submit the form, it will be sent to Institutional Planning and Budgeting and the CTL and you will receive an email about next steps.

 - You can request WALS for an entire course or just for a class or two.
 When you complete the Request Form, you will be asked to provide details about when you need the room.